 However, if you want to draw a regular income from your savings or a looking for long term capital growth then you may want to consider an Investment ISA.

-However, unlike Cash ISAs, there is a risk associated to your capital in an Investment ISAs, read our article Investment ISAs a Beginner's Guide for more information.
+However, unlike a Cash ISA, there is a risk associated to your capital in an Investment ISA.